 How To Get There

-The easiest way to get here is by starting from Vitebsky Railway Terminal in St Petersburg.
+If you'd like to go by train, just head to the Vitebsky Railway Terminal in St Petersburg.
 From there you'll jump on the suburban train and get off at the Tsarskoe Selo (Pushkin) railway station.
 Then catch the bus #371 or #382, or even the minibus K-371, K-377, or K-382 and that will take you straight to Catherine's Palace and Park.

 Hours: Open Wednesday-Monday.
 Closed every Tuesday.
 Nov to Apr- 10 am to 4:45 pm.
 Jun to Aug- 12 pm to 6:45 pm.
 May & Sep- 12 pm to 5:45 pm.
 Oct to Nov 12 pm to 4:45.